zevlg/telega.el/README.md

 It will install headers to `/usr/local/include` and library itself into `/usr/local/lib`.
 These paths are hardcoded in `telega.el`.

+For Linux users, make sure `/usr/local/lib` is in you ldconfig cache, otherwise telega server build will fail.

 ### Building libtgvoip

 VoIP support in `telega.el` is optional, if you don't need VoIP, just